Why People Are Moving To Australia In 2020?

 “planning to move back is a big step, which is why it is advisable to obtain professional help and advice when making the decision and taking the practical steps to ensure a smooth move.”

-Halo Financial has picked out some top tips from the presentations on why nationals should think to move back to Australia and New Zealand and how they can ensure a smooth transition.
+Halo Financial has picked out some top tips from the presentations on why nationals should think about moving back to Australia or New Zealand and how they can ensure a smooth transition.

-Now that the UK leaves the European Union many nationals and business owners think that “Whatever happens, Brexit is bad for business.
-Uncertainty surrounding Brexit has already hurt companies and the economy.
-UBS estimated last month that the UK economy is already 2% smaller than it would have been without Brexit.
-The United Kingdom was the fastest growing G7 economy when the Brexit referendum was held in June 2016.
-It is now the slowest.
-The government’s latest official forecasts expect growth to slow to 1.5% this year and 1.3% in 2019.”
+Now that the UK is leaving the European Union, many nationals and business owners think that “whatever happens, Brexit is bad for business.
+The uncertainty surrounding Brexit has already hurt companies and the economy, as UBS estimated last month that the UK economy is already 2% smaller than it would have been without Brexit.
+The United Kingdom was the fastest growing G7 economy when the Brexit referendum was held in June 2016 but the decision to leave tipped the economy.
+It is now the slowest.”
+The latest economic forecast by the British Chambers of Commerce (BCC) expect growth to slow to 0.8% in 2020.

-With Australia’s booming population officially hitting a record 25 million people in August 2018, a decade earlier than forecast, and the country is looking to a strong infrastructure pipeline to ensure a high quality of life for its citizens.
+With Australia’s booming population officially hitting a record 25.2 million people in August 2019, a 1.6% increase on the previous year and a decade earlier than forecast, the country is looking to a strong infrastructure pipeline to ensure a high quality of life for its citizens.

 4) Minimum wage